 “It is a great feeling winning it on home soil and obviously you have a lot of family members here to share it with.
 And the truth and the reality is, these are the people who have supported you to get to this place, so it means a lot to have that opportunity,” Clark said.

-In Saturday’s championship final, Dane Dobbie led all scorers with 10 points, including three goals, with Robert Church (four goals, one assist), Mark Matthews (one goals, five assists), Dhane Smith (three goals, one assist), Chris Corbeill two goals, one assist) and Ben McIntosh (tone goal, two assists) rounded out Canada’s scoring.
+In Saturday’s championship final, Dane Dobbie led all scorers with 10 points, including three goals, with Robert Church (four goals, one assist), Mark Matthews (one goals, five assists), Dhane Smith (three goals, one assist), Chris Corbeill (two goals, one assist) and Ben McIntosh (tone goal, two assists) rounding out Canada’s scoring.

 Jamieson was named the Most Valuable Player.
-He scored 11 goals and 28 points in four round-robin games and added another three goals and 10 points in two playoff games.
+He scored 11 goals and 28 points in four pool play games and added another three goals and 10 points in two playoff games.

-The President’s team (the all-star team for the non-Blue Division teams) consisted of forwards Robert Raittila (Finland) and Matthew Taylor (Australia), transition player Adrian Balasch (Austria), David Beckmann (Germany) and Markus Mattila (Finland) on defence and Germany’s Craig Wende (goaltender).
+The President’s Team (the all-star team for the non-Blue Division teams) consisted of forwards Robert Raittila (Finland) and Matthew Taylor (Australia), transition player Adrian Balasch (Austria), David Beckmann (Germany) and Markus Mattila (Finland) on defense, and Germany’s Craig Wende (goaltender).

 Following each team’s final game, one player or staff member was selected as a recipient for their team’s Spirit of Lacrosse Award.